metaware/cordova-plugin-nedap-reader/README.md

   })
 ```

-`NedapReader.connect()` also accepts as an object where you can pass in the following and configure:
+`NedapReader.connect()` also accepts an object where you can pass in the following and configure:

 ```
 {